Br2704/Coal_Mining_Safety_System/Hardware/ComponentDetails.md

+📋 Component Details
+This document provides an overview of the components used in the IoT-Based Coal Mining Workers' Health and Safety Monitoring System.
+Each component's purpose, technical details, and usage in the project are described below.

-1. MAX30102 (Heart Rate and SpO2 Sensor)
+1. MAX30102 (Heart Rate and SpO2 Sensor) ❤️🩺
 Purpose:
 Measures heart rate and blood oxygen saturation (SpO2).
 Key Features: